timwaizenegger/e-ink-display-esp8266-mqtt-openwhisk/README.md

 ### Compiling Arduino code

 * You need the ESP8266 "Board" plugin installed in your Arduino IDE
-* Select the Wimos D1 board type and USB port
+* Select the WeMos D1 board type and USB port
 * Some libraries need to be installed acc. to include statements.
 You can use the Arduino library manager